-- 1. The examination of the bachelor will be granted the iudicium (degree classification) cum laude if the following requirements have been met: - a weighted (= credits (ECTS) x final course marks) average (before cut-off) score of at least a 8.0 on all course exams of year 1, 2 and 3 (except minor courses); - a total of at least 4 times a qualification Good on the longitudinal lines of year 1 and 2; internship: at least score 8.00 before cut-off; - Internship: at least score 8.00 before cut-off; bachelor's thesis: at least score 8.00 before cut-off. - If one or more courses are endorsed with an 'exemption', the student cannot be granted the iudicium cum laude. - 3.
+- 1. The examination of the bachelor will be granted the iudicium (degree classification) cum laude if the following requirements have been met: - a weighted (= credits (ECTS) x final course marks) average (before cut-off) score of at least a 8.0 on all course exams of year 1, 2 and 3 (except minor courses); - a total of at least 4 times a qualification Good on the longitudinal lines of year 1 and 2; internship: at least score 8.00 before cut-off; - bachelor's thesis and presentation/oral inquiry: at least score 8.00 before cut-off.

+- 2. If one or more courses are endorsed with an 'exemption', the student cannot be granted the iudicium cum laude. - 3.
 If a penalty has been imposed for fraud/plagiarism, the student cannot be granted the iudicium cum laude.